-Sexual harassment is considered as a form of sex discrimination and when it occurs at any working place it is a violation of the civil rights act of 1964 which is under Title VII.
-Most employers take advantage of their position and exploit sexual behaviors to their employees and when they refuse they’re fired or denied some employment benefits.
-EEOC defines sexual harassment as any unwelcome sexual behavior, requests of sexual favors or any sexual misconduct.
-Sexual harassment is a very strong case, it’s an illegal act under both federal and Florida state laws, and it’s a violation of Florida civil rights act.
-Sexual harassment isn’t only related to females, even males can be victims of sexual harassment, and sometimes it can even be the same gender.
+Sexual harassment is considered as a form of sex discrimination, and when it occurs at any working place, it is a violation of the civil rights act of 1964, which is under Title VII.
+Most employers take advantage of their position and exploit sexual behaviors to their employees, and when they refuse, they’re fired or denied some employment benefits.
+EEOC defines sexual harassment as any unwelcome sexual behavior, requests of sexual favors, or any sexual misconduct.
+Sexual harassment is an extreme case, it’s an illegal act under both federal and Florida state laws, and it’s a violation of the Florida civil rights act.
+Sexual harassment isn’t only related to females, even males can be victims of sexual harassment, and sometimes it can also be the same gender.

 What Is Considered As Sexual Harassment?

 Sexual harassment can come in different forms; it depends on the people and the situation.
-Any unwelcomed sexual activity can be considered as sexual harassment.
-Giving bribes directly or indirectly for sexual activity can be considered as sexual harassment.
-Sexual harassment can be done verbally with suggestive jokes, brushing against another person or unwelcome touching; any attempt for sexual assault can also be regarded as sexual harassment.
+Unwelcomed sexual activity is considered sexual harassment.
+Giving bribes directly or indirectly for sexual activity can be regarded as sexual harassment.
+Sexual harassment can be done verbally with suggestive jokes, brushing against another person, or unwelcome touching.
+Sexual assault is also sexual harassment.

 Sexual Harassment Laws

 Under title (VII) of the civil rights act of 1964, the law protects individuals against any form of sex discrimination.
-No employer has the right to explore any unwanted sexual behavior with his or her employees, it is considered illegal for any employer to discriminate his employees when firing, hiring or denial of any other job benefits or opportunity because of their sex.
+No employer has the right to explore any unwanted sexual behavior with his or her employees.
+It is illegal for any employer to discriminate his employees when firing, hiring, or denial of any other job benefits or opportunity because of their sex.

 Types Of Sexual Harassment Claims